dgopsq/netgrep/README.md

 > Searching for posts on a blog created through a Static Site Generator is an interesting use-case for this experiment.
 Netgrep could easily be used to create a real-time search engine from the raw posts files!

 > **Warning**
-> At the moment this library is exported only as an ESM, thus a bundler like [Webpack](https://webpack.js.org/) it's required to use it.
+> At the moment this library is exported only as an ESM, thus a bundler like [Webpack](https://webpack.js.org/) is required to use it.

 ## Usage